 The main thing to keep in mind, is that a religious annulment does not affect that fact that Florida considers you married.
-You must still go though the required steps to obtain a divorce, or file for annulment.
+You must still go through the required steps to obtain a divorce, or file for an annulment.

 What Are the Grounds for Annulment in Florida?

 That is a complex question but there is some guidance from appellate courts that have weighed the issues surrounding annulment of marriages.
 There are several major grounds for annulment and hundreds of factual situations that may or may not justify a desire to annul your marriage.
 Here are the most common grounds for annulment: